Most Beautiful Girl in Nigeria

-Most Beautiful Girl in Nigeria – often abbreviated as MBGN – is a pageant organised by Silverbird Group with the main purpose of sending representatives to international competitions.
-Originally known as Miss Universe Nigeria, it was renamed Most Beautiful Girl in Nigeria after news publishers Daily Times lost their license to send delegates from rival contest Miss Nigeria to Miss World.
-Since 2005, the pageant has produced multiple representatives, but the MBGN World recipient is considered the overall winner.
+The Most Beautiful Girl in Nigeria – often abbreviated as MBGN – was a pageant organised by Silverbird Group with the main purpose of sending representatives to international competitions.
+Originally known as Miss Universe Nigeria, it was renamed Most Beautiful Girl in Nigeria after news publishers like Daily Times lost their license to send delegates from rival contest Miss Nigeria to Miss World.
+As of 2005, the pageant produced multiple representatives, but the MBGN World recipient was considered the overall winner.
+Miss Universe Nigeria was reestablished in 2023, breaking away from MBGN and operating as an entirely different pageant.
+In 2024, Miss World Nigeria became a separate pageant in its own right, thus ending the MBGN competition.

-The current titleholder is event planner Ada Eme who represented Abia.
+The last MBGN titleholder was event planner Ada Eme who represented Abia.